Here we will discuss Time Series Data and Time Series Analysis.

 Time Series

-Usually, time is taken at more or less equally spaced intervals such as minutes, hours, days, months, quarters, years, etc. More specifically, it is a set of data in which observations are arranged in chronological order (A set of repeated observations of the same variable arranged according to time).
+Usually, time is taken at intervals that are more or less equally spaced, such as minutes, hours, days, months, quarters, or years.
+More specifically, it is a set of data in which observations are arranged in chronological order (A set of repeated observations of the same variable arranged according to time).

 Continuous Time Series

-A time series is said to be continuous when the observation is made continuously in time.
+A time series is said to be continuous when observations are made continuously over time.
 The term, continuous is used for a series of this type even when the measured variable can only take a discrete set of values.

 Discrete Time Series